JaneX8/usb-simcard-reader/README.md

 # usb-simcard-reader software (drivers)
 The software extracted from the driver CD from the common blue USB simcard reader (see photos).
 Since nobody owns CD drives anymore and I couldn't find this software anywhere else.

-Additionally when connecting the device to a Windows 10 machine I ran into a driver problem "PL2303HXA PHASED OUT SINCE 2012.
-PLEASE CONTACT YOUR SUPPLIER".
+Additionally when connecting the device to a Windows 10 machine I ran into a driver problem `PL2303HXA PHASED OUT SINCE 2012.
+PLEASE CONTACT YOUR SUPPLIER`.
 Which I solved by installing this driver:
 - https://github.com/brucetsao/Drivers/raw/master/FAKE_PL2303/IO-Cable_PL-2303_Drivers-Generic_Windows_PL2303_Prolific.zip
 - based on these instructions https://www.connectix.nl/pl2303hxa-phased-out-since-2012-please-contact-your-supplier-solved/